Are Paris Tourist Cards Worth It?

 Is it worth buying a tourist card for a long trip?

-The amazing Eiffel Tower| ©Pedro Szekely
+The Amazing Eiffel Tower| ©Pedro Szekely

-The amazing Eiffel Tower| ©Pedro Szekely
+The Amazing Eiffel Tower| ©Pedro Szekely

-• If you prefer to wander around without a schedule and enjoy the city at your own pace.
+• If you prefer to wander without a schedule and enjoy the city at your own pace.

-Alternatives if you are staying longer
+Alternatives if you’re staying longer

 • Take your time visiting the most important museums, such as the Louvre or Orsay.